-Watch a video about Skijoring at Three Rivers
+Watch a Video About Skijoring at Three Rivers

-Programs and Events
+Programs & Events

 Upcoming skijoring and dog-sledding programs and events.

-Rules and Guidelines
+Rules & Guidelines

 Designated cross-country ski trails at Cleary Lake and Eagle Lake regional parks allow skijoring.
 A cross-country ski pass is required to use these trails.
 These trails are groomed frequently.
 If a ski race is scheduled at either park, the trail will be closed to skijoring.
-Multi-use trails at Baker, Crow-Hassan, Elm Creek, and Murphy-Hanrehan park reserves do not require a pass or permit.
+Multi-use trails at Baker, Carver, Crow-Hassan, Elm Creek and Murphy-Hanrehan park reserves do not require a pass or permit.

-Multi-use trails generally will allow skijoring, dog sledding, leashed dog walking, hiking, and snowshoeing.
+Multi-use trails generally will allow skijoring, dog sledding, leashed dog walking, hiking and snowshoeing.
 Trails are open during daylight hours only.
 Dog sleds with rubber wheels are allowed on snowmobile trails only at Murphy-Hanrehan and Crow-Hassan park reserves during the fall/winter season until the trails are snow-covered.
-A special use permit is required; call 763.559.9000.
+A special use permit is required; call 763-559-9000.

-Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, regional and skijoring/dog sledding trails that are dog-friendly.
-Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
+Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, turf, regional and skijoring/dog sledding trails that are dog-friendly.
+Dogs must be on a six-foot non-retractable leash unless in a designated dog off-leash area.
 Owners must pick-up after their dogs.